rombrew/phobia/doc/MachineTuning.md

 	(pmc) reg pm.forced_hold_D <A>
 	(pmc) reg pm.forced_accel <rad/s2>

-For more reliable start increase hold current and decrease acceleration.
+To get more reliable start increase hold current and decrease acceleration.
 Keep in mind that hold current is applied constantly (like in stepper motor) so it causes significant heating.

 You have an option to disable forced control.
 The machine will be freewheeling at low speed range.